RouninMedia/declare-event-listening-elements/README.md

     `document.querySelectorAll('[data-eventlisteners]')`

- 2. This will reveal which elements on the page have more than one `EventListeners` attached:
+ 2. This will reveal which elements on the page have more than one `EventListener` attached:

     `document.querySelectorAll('[data-eventlisteners~=","]')`

- 3. This will reveal which elements on the page have a `mouseover` `EventListener` attached:
+ 3. This will reveal which elements on the page have a `mouseover EventListener` attached:

     `document.querySelectorAll('[data-eventlisteners~="mouseover:"]')`

- 4. This will reveal which elements on the page have both a `click` *and* a `mouseout` `EventListener` attached:
+ 4. This will reveal which elements on the page have both a `click EventListener` *and* a `mouseout EventListener` attached:

     `document.querySelectorAll('[data-eventlisteners~="click:"][data-eventlisteners~="mouseout:"]')`